ShivaniThadiyan/app-modernization-doc/README.md

 # Known Issues

-In Exercise 6 - Task 2 - Step - 12, Search setvice might take 10-15 minutes, After that you should see a document count matching the number of PDFs next to the policies index you created, on the Search service home screen.
+In Exercise 6 - Task 2 - Step - 12, Search service might take 10-15 minutes, After that you should see a document count matching the number of PDFs next to the policies index you created, on the Search service home screen.

 # Notes to Instructors / Proctors

-* Exercise 1 - Task 3 - Step 2: Connect to your local SQL Express instance, Use Default Username: sa  and Password: P@ssword
+* Exercise 1 - Task 3 - Step 2: Connect to your local SQL Express instance, Use Default Username: **sa**  and Password: **P@ssword**

-* Exercise 3 - Task 3 - Step 6: Users should create new guid.User can generate a new Guid by opening PowerShell and running the following command: [guid]::NewGuid()
+* Exercise 3 - Task 3 - Step 6: Users should create new guid.User can generate a new Guid by opening PowerShell and running the following command: **[guid]::NewGuid()**

 * Users should use the Azure Credentials given to them to login to Visual Studio.